SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

 Finally,
-install Sphinx and the sphinx-rtd-theme ReadTheDocs theme, the sphinx-bootstrap-theme used for the salishsea.eos.ubc.ca site, IPython and IPython Notebook, the pytest and coverage unit testing tools, and the ipdb debugger:
+install Sphinx and the sphinx-rtd-theme ReadTheDocs theme, the sphinx-bootstrap-theme and mako template library used for the salishsea.eos.ubc.ca site, IPython and IPython Notebook, the pytest and coverage unit testing tools, and the ipdb debugger: